Orbit

 My team and I originally set out to create a community-building platform.
 However, our research told a different story.

-Through a city-wide survey and interviews with 6 Vancouver residents across Gen Z and millennial age groups, we found that people wanted to attend more events, but poor discovery meant they kept missing them.
+Through a city-wide survey we found that most people wanted to attend more events, but poor discovery meant they kept missing them.

 We followed where the research led and refocused our direction toward improving event discovery in Vancouver.